KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

 ## Prepare
->In the second phrase of the data analysis process, "Prepare", we will gather and organize the data needed for analysis and ensure that the data is reliable, original, comprehensive, current and cited (ROCCC).
+> In the second phase of the data analysis process, "Prepare", we will gather and organize the data needed for analysis and ensure that the data is reliable, original, comprehensive, current, and cited (ROCCC).

 The historical data of Cyclistic bike share can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 (Please Note: The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and able to answer the business questions.
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).)
-The datasets are structured data organized as CSV file for each month, we will be using the data of the year 2023 for this project.
+The datasets are structured data organized as CSV files for each month.
+We will be using the data from the year 2023 for this project.

-After we downloaded all the data from 2023, we inspected it to ensure that it's ROCCC.
+After downloading all the data from 2023, we inspected it to ensure that it is ROCCC.

 The data is provided "AS IS" and is available for the entire year of 2023.
 It is obtained directly from the source without relying on second or third parties.
 The data covers all the months of the previous year and has been vetted and made available for public use under the provided license.
 Although the data contains some missing values, which we will address in the next phase, it is comprehensive enough for our analysis.
 Hence, it is reliable, original, comprehensive, current, and cited (ROCCC).